-By applying new technologies to geographical problems Geography and Geo-Informatics help us understand human-environment relationships, and how they vary across time and space.
+By applying new technologies to geographical problems the Geography and Geographical Information Science degree help us understand human-environment relationships, and how they vary across time and space.
 Geography allows us to discover, record and shape the places we inhabit today and in the future.

 Land surveying and map-making have been revolutionised by advanced digital systems which can intelligently acquire, analyse and present geospatial information.

 We now have satellite remote sensing, Geographical Information Systems (GIS) and environmental modelling.